 QMusic is overseen by an elected management committee and operated by a small staff.
 The diversity, stability and leadership demonstrated by the Management Committee are key strengths of QMusic.
 The strategic recruitment of supplementary skill sets in 2009 will ensure QMusic’s position as a responsive and dynamic organisation into the future.

-The 2013-2014 management committee consists of:
+The 2015-2016 management committee consists of:

 With over fifteen years in Brisbane's music community, Stephen has had experience in many different facets of the industry including roles as a music publicist, radio plugger, journalist, marketing manager, conference programmer, radio announcer, inflight entertainment producer, vocalist and music retailer.
 Currently managing director of SGC Media (a joint venture with MGM's Sebastian Chase working on international new media marketing for Australian artists), Stephen works with projects including John Butler Trio, The Waifs, British India, Triple J's Hottest 100 compilation, Blue King Brown and San Cisco as well as with organisations including D-Star (where he consults on both their national music promo delivery service and radio monitoring system) and QMusic.
 Stephen is also board member of Brisbane music education not-for-profit Starving Kids.

-Scott Hutchinson - Scott is Chairman of Hutchinsons Builders, Queensland’s largest privately owned building company.
+Scott is Chairman of Hutchinsons Builders, Queensland’s largest privately owned building company.
 Hutchies, as it is affectionately termed by staff and industry, is a family company which has been known and respected within the State’s building scene for four generations.
-Hutchinson Builders celebrates its 100 year anniversary in 2012 – representing a century of service to Queensland and testament to the company’s commitment, expertise and integrity.
+Hutchinson Builders celebrated its 100 year anniversary in 2012 – representing a century of service to Queensland and testament to the company’s commitment, expertise and integrity.
 From its beginning as a one man operation in 1912, J Hutchinson Pty Ltd has expanded and strengthened and, today, stands as one of Queensland’s major award winning construction companies.
 Scott is also an avid music lover.

-Stu Watters - Stu has been working in the music industry for over 15 years and brings with him a diverse collection of experiences.
+Stu has been working in the music industry for over 15 years and brings with him a diverse collection of experiences.
 His previous roles vary broadly from CEO of Australian Independent Record Labels Association (AIR), running the Queensland Music Network (QMusic), serving on the Worldwide Independent Network (WIN) and holding a position on the International Honorary Committee at MIDEM for five years.
 In 2009 Stuart left AIR with a desire to develop his own film production, publishing, music services and consulting company Morph TV whose clients (past and present) include Nightlife Music Video, The Seed Fund, Arts Queensland, QPAC, Hunted Media, Brisbane City Council, Mix It Up, Fieldworx, The Gin Club, The Medics, Mountain Goat Brewery and QMusic.